Neil Gaiman Quote

 About Neil Gaiman

-Gaiman has won numerous awards, including the Hugo, Nebula, and Bram Stoker awards, as well as the Newbery and Carnegie medals.
-He is the first author to win both the Newbery and the Carnegie medals for the same work, The Graveyard Book (2008).
-In 2013, The Ocean at the End of the Lane was voted Book of the Year in the British National Book Awards.
-It was later adapted into a critically acclaimed stage play at the Royal National Theatre in London.
+Gaiman's awards include Hugo, Nebula, and Bram Stoker awards and Newbery and Carnegie medals.
+He is the first author to win the Newbery and the Carnegie medals for the same work, The Graveyard Book.
+The Ocean at the End of the Lane was voted Book of the Year in the British National Book Awards, and it was adapted into an acclaimed stage play at the Royal National Theatre in London.